We love the look of our mature trees after a timely prune. They’re crisp, clean cut and ready to grow a healthy canopy.

 To make room for the leading limb, arborists select a central branch that’s free of damage, wounds or defects.
 Then, they identify competing stems to shorten or remove.

-Riding your tree of rival branches is called structural or subordinate pruning.
+Ridding your tree of rival branches is called structural or subordinate pruning.
 The goal is to encourage the tree’s leader to grow by trimming competing branches.

 Training your young tree to grow the right way is simple and quick.
 Plus, this small step can often prevent expensive or damaging structural corrections later.